 The appendix is a small, tube-like organ that hangs from the large intestine.
 Appendicitis is inflammation of the appendix.
 The appendix has no known function.

 Appendicitis may be caused by something trapped in the appendix, such as:

 The lining of the appendix continues to produce mucus.
 It has no place to go.
-Bacteria normally found in the intestines build up and make toxins in the lining of the appendix.
+Bacteria normally found in the intestines buildup and make toxins in the lining of the appendix.
 Pressure builds and causes severe pain in the abdomen.
 The wall of the appendix can break open.
 The contents of a ruptured appendix can spill into the abdominal cavity, which can lead to a life-threatening infection called peritonitis.
 Appendicitis needs to be treated right away.

 Symptoms usually happen quickly.
 Pain usually increases during a 6-12 hour period.
-Patients may have some or all of the following symptoms:
+Some or all of the following may be present:

 If the appendix ruptures, symptoms include:

 Note: Symptoms may be different in infants, children, pregnant women, and the elderly.

 If you have severe pain in the abdomen, get medical help right away.
 Appendicitis can be hard to diagnose.
 Symptoms vary and can be similar to symptoms of other diseases.

 You will be asked about your symptoms and medical history.
 A physical exam will be done, including: